Best Strengthening Exercises for Older Adults

 Calcium and Vitamin D

-These nutrients are crucial for bone health.
+These are involved in bone health.
 Include:

-• Dairy products or fortified plant-based choices
+• Dairy foods or fortified plant-based milk alternatives

 • Leafy green vegetables